julep-ai/julep/README.md

 - **Documents**: Text or data objects associated with agents or users, vectorized and stored for semantic search and retrieval.
 - **Executions**: Instances of tasks that have been initiated with specific inputs, with their own lifecycle and state machine.

-For a more detailed explanation of these concepts and their interactions, please refer to our [Concepts Documentation](https://github.com/julep-ai/julep/blob/dev/docs/julep-concepts.md).
+For a more detailed explanation, refer to our [Concepts Documentation](https://github.com/julep-ai/julep/blob/dev/docs/julep-concepts.md).

 ## Understanding Tasks